Adelic line bundles on quasi-projective varieties: Preliminaries on arithmetic varieties

 Let $X$ be a complex analytic variety.
-We introduce Green's functions of divisors following the above treatment of metrics of line bundles.
+We introduce Green functions of divisors following the above treatment of metrics of line bundles.

-Let $D$ be an (analytic) Cartier divisor over $X$ with support $|D|$.
-A \emph{continuous Green's function} (resp. \emph{smooth Green's function}) $g$ of $D$ over $X$ is a function $g:X\setminus |D| \to \RR$ such that for any meromorphic function $f$ over an open subset $U$ of $X$ satisfying $\div(f)=D|_U$, the function $g+2\log |f|$ can be extended to a continuous (resp. smooth) function over $U$.
+Let $D$ be an (analytic) Cartier divisor on $X$ with support $|D|$.
+A \emph{Green function} (resp. \emph{Green function of smooth type}) of $D$ on $X$ is a function $g: X\setminus |D| \to \RR$ such that for any meromorphic function $f$ on an open subset $U$ of $X$ satisfying $\div(f)=D|_U$, the function $g+\log |f|$ can be extended to a continuous (resp. smooth) function on $U$.
+Sometimes, a Green function is also called \emph{a Green function of continuous type} to emphasize the property.